 1: The MetroRail page: “Regular and special shuttle buses will whisk you to your final destination.”.

-Yup, information pills those shuttle buses will whisk you through traffic downtown, pharm just like the Dillos do today.
+Yup, those shuttle buses will whisk you through traffic downtown, just like the Dillos do today.
 Anybody who rides those things feel “whisked”?
 The requirement that essentially all riders must transfer to shuttle buses to get to work is why Tri-Rail failed miserably in South Florida.
 Every successful rail start in the last 20 years has followed the same pattern (including DART in Dallas and MetroRail in Houston): the train goes where the people want to go.
 People with jobs don’t mess around with shuttle buses.
 They just don’t.

 2. The MetroRapid page (formerly called “Rapid Bus”): “As your Capital MetroRapid bus approaches the uniquely branded Rapid bus stop, you can’t help but think to yourself, “that bus looks like a train.””